UDL-TF/DodgeballAirblastImprover/README.md

 ```

 This value is chosen to be a small, noticeable bump in reflect consistency rather than a dramatic range increase.

-The plugin also keeps lightweight rocket bookkeeping in sync with TFDB (indexes, last positions, etc.), but no longer uses that data to force additional reflects or override rocket behavior.

 ---